pedro2555/Eve.NET/README.md

 Cross platform
 --------------
-Written and maintained by the same author of the Eve Framework, Eve.NET is delivered as a portable library (PCL) which runs seamlessly on Xamarin.iOS, Xamarin.Android, Windows Phone 8.1 and Windows 8, .NET45.
-We use Eve.NET internally to power our iOS, Web and Windows applications.
+Written and maintained by the same author of the Eve Framework, Eve.NET is delivered as .NET Standard (v1.4) compatible assembly, which is supported by a number of platforms: NET Core, NET Framework 4.6.1, Mono 4.6, Xamarin.iOS, Xamarin.Android, UWP 10.

 Usage
 -----